ArduPilot/ardupilot_wiki/dev/source/docs/the-ardupilot-autotest-framework.rst

    -rw-r--r-- 1 pbarker pbarker    73728 Jul 27 12:05 00000001.BIN
    pbarker@bluebottle:~/rc/ardupilot(master)$

-The mavlink telemetry logs are present in the "buildlogs" directory.
+The MAVLink telemetry logs are present in the "buildlogs" directory.
 This directory is typically created one-level-higher than the ArduPilot root directory.

 ::